keithlau2015/stream-deck/INSTALLER_GUIDE.md

-# 🚀 ConsoleDeck Professional Installer Guide
+# 🚀 StreamDeck Professional Installer Guide

-This guide explains how to create a professional Windows installer for ConsoleDeck using Inno Setup with automated GPIO configuration.
+This guide explains how to create a professional Windows installer for StreamDeck using Inno Setup with automated GPIO configuration.

 ## 📋 Prerequisites